 However, the future of cruising is not so dim after all!
-Rex Travel recently hosted a virtual event with Silversea Cruises highlighting several of these questions.
+Rex Travel hosted a virtual event with Silversea Cruises in the end of 2020 highlighting several of these questions.
 The event was informative and reassuring.
 In fact, the cruise industry was one of the fastest industries to respond to the crisis and come up with a plan of action.

 Some of the Healthy Sail Panel’s recommendations for cruising include: